Brenninkmeijer-Werhahn Visiting Professorship

 Pontifical Gregorian University in Rome

-In the context of the ongoing exchange program between the Hebrew University of Jerusalem through its Center for the Study of Christianity and the Pontifical Gregorian University in Rome through its Cardinal Bea Centre for Judaic Studies, the position of a Visiting Professor in Judaic Studies at the Gregorian University is becoming available for the academic year 2013-2014.
-Inquiries regarding candidacy for subsequent years are strongly encouraged.
+In the context of the ongoing exchange program between the Hebrew University of Jerusalem through its Center for the Study of Christianity, and the Pontifical Gregorian University in Rome through its Cardinal Bea Centre for Judaic Studies, the position of a Visiting Professor in Judaic Studies at the Gregorian University is becoming available for the Academic Year 2017-2018.

 The Pontifical Gregorian University is distinguished by its international character with professorial staff and students coming from over 130 countries around the world.
-Gifted by so many diverse ethnic backgrounds, which also include students from different religious traditions, the Cardinal Bea Centre’s unique perspective is dedicated to the promotion of a theological knowledge and understanding of Judaism - from both a Jewish and a Christian perspective - as well as the teaching, research and academic exchanges between Christians and Jews, in order to foster a mutually enriching relationship.
+Gifted by the presence of such diversity, which includes students from different religious backgrounds, the Cardinal Bea Centre’s unique perspective is dedicated to the promotion of a theological knowledge and understanding of Judaism - from both a Jewish and a Christian perspective - as well as the teaching, research and academic exchanges between Christians and Jews, in order to foster a mutually enriching relationship.

-The Gregorian University offers to the successful candidate an honorarium of Euro 800,00 as well as travel expenses and accommodation for one week.
+The Professorship includes an honorarium of Euro 800,00 as well as travel expenses and accommodation for one week.
 All payments are exempt from Italian taxation.

 Please send applications to: